Halloween Safety Tips

 BEFORE HEADING OUT

-- Create a map of a safe trick-or- treating route and set a time limit for your children to be out.
+- Set a time limit for your children to be out.

 - Make sure older kids trick-or-treat with friends.